Clinical Embryology & Andrology Program Mission & Goals

 The mission of the Clinical Embryology and Andrology Program at Eastern Virginia Medical School is to provide an educational program dedicated to academic excellence that provides the essential knowledge and skills to produce competent clinical embryologists and andrologists.

 The M.S. in Biomedical Sciences—Clinical Embryology and Andrology Program is designed for clinical embryologists, andrologists, physicians, and others involved in the practice of ART.
 The program goal is to provide multidisciplinary graduate level education and training in current technology to meet the ever changing demands in clinical and research aspects of assisted reproductive medicine embryology and andrology.
-This program was designed to create a bridge between clinical, laboratory and molecular reproductive medicine and the basic sciences.
+This program was designed to create a bridge between clinical, laboratory and molecular reproductive medicine and the basic sciences as well as evaluate skills and offer training in basic and advance techniques.

 To accomplish the program goals, the program has established the following objectives: